 New subdivisions may require dedications, easements, construction of streets and alleys, and other improvements to maintain public safety and convenience, consistent with the Subdivision Map Act.
 Improvements required to be installed or agreed to be installed by a subdivider as a condition prior to filing of a tract or parcel map shall comply with the requirements outlined in Article IX, Chapter 2, Part 6.
 These improvements shall be in accordance with the conditions of approval of the tentative map and in accordance with any agreement made or bond entered into by the subdivider for that purpose.

-improvements shall be in accordance with the standards and specifications set by administrative regulations and ordinances of the City of Carson and to the satisfaction of the Director of Public Works.
+These improvements shall be in accordance with the standards and specifications set by administrative regulations and ordinances of the City of Carson and to the satisfaction of the Director of Public Works.

-A typical street requires 60 feet total width comprised of 36 feet of street width and 12 feet of right-of-way on either side.
+Per Section 9205.6 of the Municipal Code, Aa typical street in Carson requires 60 feet total width comprised of 36 feet of street width and 12 feet of right-of-way on either side.
 The following summarizes the City's standards for roadway and right-of-way widths.